alphagov/exemplar-screens/README.md

 ## How to contribute

 If you work on one of the exemplars and want to add or update screenshots of it please go ahead, you'd be doing us all a big favour.
 Pull requests are the best way.
 You'll need to know how to use Git and how to edit very simple data files.

+### Capturing screenshots

+On OSX, [Paparazzi](https://derailer.org/paparazzi/) is the best way to capture screenshots.
+You can set the maximum and minimum widths for the screens, and can capture images in batches.

+[Nixon](https://github.com/joelanman/nixon) is a tool that allows you to automate screenshot capture using CasperJS or PhantomJS.

+On Windows you can use the [Awesome Screenshot](https://chrome.google.com/webstore/detail/awesome-screenshot-captur/alelhddbbhepgpmgidjdcjakblofbmce?hl=en) plugin for Chrome.

+You can also use services like [BrowserStack](http://www.browserstack.com/) or [Sauce Labs](https://saucelabs.com/) for automated serverside screenshot capture.

 ### 1. Add your images